IBM/IFT-Developer-Zone/README.md

 Welcome to the IBM Food Trust&trade; Developer Zone!

 # IFT Developer Documentation
-You will find documentation on our WIKI.
+You will find documentation for IFT development on our WIKI.

-# IFT API Examples
+# IBM Trace API Extensions
-The code in this repository is intended to be a collection of code examples that exemplify the capabilities of the IBM Food Trust APIs.
+The code in this repository is intended to be a collection of code examples that exemplify the capabilities of the IBM Blockchain Transparent Supply Trace API.

-## Recall Assistant
+## Recall Scenarios
-The recall assistant is an application that demonstrates how to use the Trace API's events endpoint to help determine useful information in the event of a recall stemming from a source location.
+The following are code examples that demonstrates how to use the Trace API's events endpoint to help determine useful information in the event of a recall stemming from a source location.
 This is only an example as it presents assumptions about data that may not apply to all supply chains.
-Currently it also does not implement paging so will only work with data amounts that do not require paging.
-It services three endpoints:

 ### harvested-epcs
 This returns a list of EPCs that were harvested from a particular location within a particular timeframe, for a set of GTINs.